 The 2019-20 season was also a huge year for Luka sneaker-wise.

 Luka Doncic and Jordan Brand

-Luka’s choice of which Jordan Brand shoes to wear since becoming a Jordan athlete is puzzling.
-Luka signed a lucrative 5-year contract with Jordan Brand in December 2019.
+But Luka’s choice in shoes has been puzzling since signing with Jordan.
 Instead of consistently rocking Jordan’s flagship model (the excellent Jordan 34), Luka seemed to prefer the Jumpman Diamond.

 In 2019-20, Jordan Brand did a good job of putting out some really solid, non-flagship models, but the Jordan 34 was a standout.
 Which makes Luka’s footwear choices more interesting to sneaker fans.

 We saw Luka wear the Jordan 34 on occasion, but they never became his go-to choice.

 A detail most sneakerheads probably noticed in that breathtaking Game 4 was how Luka switched out his trusty Jordan Jumpman Diamond Low, which he’d worn consistently after signing with Jordan Brand, for the Jordan React Elevation .
 After hitting the game-winner, he kept wearing these new “good luck shoes” for the remainder of the series.